benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

   assessment task_, so don't make that the criteria---instead, you want students to explore & understand the problem, process & tool more deeply

+- how do your criteria support students who haven't necessarily thought deeply about the "big questions" to do so? how do they encourage students who have thought about this stuff to go deeper?

+## Takeaway questions

+- Did the [wheels](#spin-the-wheels) (and the segments therein) provide enough structure for your assessment design exercise?
+Too much structure?
+If you were using them as a tool for assessment design in the future, how would you modify them?

+- After participating, are you more or less convinced of the utility of the creative arts in teaching the code concepts?
+Why?

+- What type of student would benefit the most from doing your assessment task?
+  How are they similar/different from the students we see in our CS programs here in CECS?

 ## Appendices

 ### Presenter bio